Retro-Devils/WickedOS/README.md

 - Version 1.5 uploaded to our Facebook and discord .

-- Should be on Arcade Punks very soon .
+- Available on Arcade Punks now ,

 # General Info